canabadyweb/gq/README.md

 $ python3 gq.py -c credentails.json -p profile1
 ```

-To use for profile other then default, we need to pass it while we do user auth process with google account
+To use profile other then default, we need to pass it while we do user auth process with google account
 ```
 $ python3 gq.py -p profile1 -u <ACCOUNT_NAME>
 ```